3.b.2.a) Strong and weak nuclear force

-This nuclear force is responsible for the nucleus of the atom remaining bound in spite of the hypothetical repulsive electromagnetic forces between the protons.
+This nuclear force is responsible for the nucleus of the atom remaining bound despite the hypothetical repulsive electromagnetic forces between the protons.

 I say hypothetical because the residual strong field distorts the effect of the electromagnetic field, just as the electromagnetic field distorts the gravitational force for the particles that interact with the electric charge.

-I believe that the residual strong force is a consequence of the residual strong field created around the protons and neutrons due to the effect of retention on the three-dimensional structure of global aether.
+The residual strong force is a consequence of the residual strong field created around the protons and neutrons due to the effect of retention on the three-dimensional structure of Global Aether.

 Modern Physics tells us that this force vanishes beyond 10-15 m, that is, the size of the atomic nucleus.

 The heyelogic image shows how the residual strong force could act, that is, fitting in zones of strong tension with others of lower tension between nucleons.

-The residual strong force acts only at very short distances because the strong field quickly stops existing with distance, due to the large energy necessary to maintain it, which is only possible thanks to the resistance that the filaments of a reticule have to stretch.
+The residual strong force acts only at very short distances because the strong field quickly stops existing with distance, due to the enormous energy necessary to maintain it, which is only possible thanks to the resistance that the filaments of a reticule have to stretch.